-CAHs outpatient departments 9.
-Drugs furnished by RHCs 10.
-Drugs furnished by FQHCs Practice for a particular injectable or infusable to be dispensed directly to an enrollee, the claim can be denied as not "reasonable."
-Safety-based reasonableness determinations will need to be made on a case-by-case basis, since circumstances will vary.
-In D. Completely unambiguous situ departments 9.
-Drugs furnished by RHCs 10.
-Drugs furnished by FQHCs 11.
-Drugs furnished by CMHCs 12.
-Drugs furnished by ambulances. directly to an enrollee, the claim can be denied as not "reasonable."
-Safety-based reasonableness determinations will need to be CMHCs 12.
-Drugs furnished by injectable or infusable drug could not be reasonably dispensed
+8. Drugs furnished by safety concerns such that it would go against accepted medical CAHs outpatient practice for a particular injectable or infusable to be dispensed departments directly to an enrollee, the claim can be denied as not 9.
+Drugs furnished by "reasonable."
+RHCs 10.
+Drugs furnished by Safety-based reasonableness determinations will need to be FQHCs made on a case-by-case basis, since circumstances will vary.
+In 11.
+Drugs furnished by general, however, there are very few instances when an CMHCs injectable or infusable drug could not be reasonably dispensed 12.
+Drugs furnished by directly to the patient. ambulances.